-CRAFTS

-FAV102
+CRAFTS FAV102

-Credit(s) 0.5 Visual/Performing Art credit
+Open to Grade(s): 9, 10, 11, 12 Length: 1 semester Credit(s) 0.5 Visual/Performing Art credit

-Prerequisite(s): None

-Fee: \$20 Lab fee
+Prerequisite(s): None Fee: \$20 Lab fee

 This class is different from Art 1 and Art 2 in that there are more "hands on" art projects.
 Students will apply various methods and techniques of two-dimensional and three-dimensional media in unexpected ways.
 These skills will be combined so students can apply the visual language of art to a wide variety of fun artworks.
 This class gives students analytical and creative skills they can use all their lives.